 You may charge your books and supplies in the College Store.
 The dates for doing this will be given to you by the Financial Aid Office when appropriate.

-Fall 2013: You may charge your books and supplies in the College Store beginning Wednesday, August 7, 2013 through close of business on Friday, August 30, 2013.
+Spring 2014: You may charge your books and supplies in the College Store beginning January 2 through close of business on Friday, March 21.

 Cost of Living Refund